Graduate School Handbook Part 11 - The progression examination

 PGR11.5.4R The FRDC may seek independent advice to inform this decision-making process from an academic colleague who is unconnected with the project, supervisory team or the PGR, but has subject or other appropriate expertise.

 PGR11.5.5R PGRs have the right of appeal against an RDAB decision only within specified limited grounds.
-These grounds and the process for submitting an appeal are set out in the Academic Regulations at Appendix H2.
+These grounds and the process for submitting an appeal are set out in the UWE Bristol Academic Appeals policy.

 Procedures about the progression examination